z399/Android-privacy-guide/README.md

-## Additional Tools
+## Keyboard

  **🔏 Alternatives:**

 - [Simple Keyboard](https://f-droid.org/en/packages/rkr.simplekeyboard.inputmethod/) This keyboard is created for those who only need a keyboard and nothing more.
-(Also available in playstore)

 ## App Store